TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 Double Tap Strike On a Venezuelan Boat.md

 # Main Point
 - On 2 September 2025, Trump announced that a military vessel struck and sank a speedboat that it alleged was smuggling drugs from Venezuela to the southern Caribbean during a high-seas interdiction mission.
 	- `Earlier this morning, on my Orders, U.S. Military Forces conducted a kinetic strike against positively identified Tren de Aragua Narcoterrorists in the SOUTHCOM area of responsibility.
 TDA is a designated Foreign Terrorist Organization, operating under the control of Nicolas Maduro, responsible for mass murder, drug trafficking, sex trafficking, and acts of violence and terror across the United States and Western Hemisphere.
 The strike occurred while the terrorists were at sea in International waters transporting illegal narcotics, heading to the United States.
 The strike resulted in 11 terrorists killed in action.
 No U.S. Forces were harmed in this strike.
 Please let this serve as notice to anybody even thinking about bringing drugs into the United States of America.
 BEWARE!
 Thank you for your attention to this matter!!!!!!!!!!!` - [@realDonaldTrump Post, Truth Social, 2025](https://truthsocial.com/@realDonaldTrump/posts/115136798909755892)
-- On 28 November 2025, it was reported that Department of War Secretary Pete Hegseth ordered all people suspected of ferrying drugs to be killed.
+- On 28 November 2025, The Washington Post reported that Department of War Secretary Pete Hegseth ordered all people suspected of ferrying drugs to be killed.
 Due to this verbal command, the 2 September incident actually featured two separate strikes on the boat featured in the Trump Truth Social post.
 	- `The longer the U.S. surveillance aircraft followed the boat, the more confident intelligence analysts watching from command centers became that the 11 people on board were ferrying drugs.`

 	  `Defense Secretary Pete Hegseth gave a spoken directive, according to two people with direct knowledge of the operation.
 “The order was to kill everybody,” one of them said.`